StephaneFeniar/Lottery-BestCombination/README.md

 ![Let's pick the best numbers](http://i.imgur.com/bIOUoRB.png)

 ### Scope of the analysis
-Unlike the LoToTo, the Euromillions consist of picking 5 numbers among 50 + 2 stars among 10 stars.
+Unlike the Lototo, the Euromillions consist of picking 5 numbers among 50 + 2 stars among 10 stars.

 In order to keep this analysis comparable to the Using ML analysis, we will **focus on the 5 numbers only**.